Can HMRC hold Directors Liable for Oustanding Tax?

 Unpaid tax by fraudulent activity or neglect by company officers then prompts the HMRC to issue a Personal Liability Notice (PLN) with justification.
 Consequently, securing directors engaged in such misfeasance exposes them to remain personally liable for the tax remaining unpaid.

-Company directors then should check out options paying PAYE arrears quickly in any event.
+Company directors should then check out options paying PAYE arrears quickly in any event.

 Are PAYE arrears pulling your company down?